docsforadobe/premiere-plugin-guide/docs/importers/selector-descriptions.rst

 - param1 - ``imAsyncImporterCreationRec*``
 - param2 - ``unused``

-Create an asynchronous importer object using the data provided, and store it in ``imAsyncIm­porterCreationRec``.
+Create an asynchronous importer object using the data provided, and store it in ``imAsyncImporterCreationRec``.

 ----